stefandy29/cmd-exporter/README.md

 </tr>
 <tr>
 <td>timeout_server</td>
 <td>Maximum duration for reading the entire request, including the body.
-A zero or negative value means there will be no timeout.</td>
+A zero or negative value means there will be no timeout. (seconds)</td>
 <td>5</td>
 <td>Yes</td>
 </tr>